openxla/xla/docs/operation_semantics.md

 operation is effectively a no-op and proceeds without reading any data from the Infeed of the device.

-> Note: We plan to allow multiple Infeed operations without a total order, in
+> **Note:**: We plan to allow multiple Infeed operations without a total order, in
 > which case the compiler will provide information about how the Infeed
 > operations are serialized in the compiled program.

+For StableHLO information see [StableHLO - infeed](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#infeed)

 ## Iota